kaylazantello/Linux-Command-Line-Interpreter/README.md

 8. date: print current date
 9. cat: create a new file and write to it or print a single file
 10. cd: change current working directory
+11. rm: removes a single file, multiple files, or a non-empty directory with -r
+12. cp: copy files and directories with or without the use of special flags, flags include -i, -v, -p, -f, -r
+13. vi: edits an exisiting file
+14. mv: rename file or directory
+15. tree: displays directory tree from current locations
+16. stat: get detailed information about a file or directory
+17. find: search for a file in a directory tree

 ## Additional Notes on Inputting Commands
 ### Running multiple commands